nuxeo-sandbox/nuxeo-labs-content-intelligence-connector/README.md

 # nuxeo-labs-content-intelligence-connector

-> [!WARNING]
-> This is Work In Progress.
-Using Github mainly as backup.
-> => **Do not use this plugin for now**

-The plugin connects to Hyland Content Intelligence Cloud APIs to use:
+The plugin connects [Nuxeo](https://www.hyland.com/solutions/products/nuxeo-platform) to [Hyland Content Intelligence](https://www.hyland.com/en/solutions/products/hyland-content-intelligence) Cloud APIs to use:
 * Knowledge Enrichment/data curation (get description of an image, summarization of text, classification, ...)
 * Knowledge Discovery: Ask a question to a LLM, based on documents and metadata you previously sent to your repository.
-This requires to use nuxeo-hxai-connector to send the documents there.
-We will explain in details once we are ready :-)
+Sending documents to CIC requires to use nuxeo-hxai-connector.

+> [!NOTE]
+> A connector to [Knowledge Enrichment](https://github.com/nuxeo-sandbox/nuxeo-labs-knowledge-enrichment-connector) was written previously, and should not be used anymore (not maintained)
-For now a connector to [Knowledge Enrichment](https://github.com/nuxeo-sandbox/nuxeo-labs-knowledge-enrichment-connector) is ready.
-All its code has been moved here, but the operations will keep the same IDs so you will not have to change your configuration once you switch to nuxeo-labs-content-intelligence-connector.
+> All its code has been moved here, but the operations will keep the same IDs so you will not have to change your configuration once you switch to nuxeo-labs-content-intelligence-connector.
+Just make sure you don't deploy both plugins.

+The documentation is split in two parts, one for [Knowledge Enrichment](/README-Enrichment.md), one for [Knowledge Discovery](/README-Discovery.md).

 <hr>